szTheory/metapresenter.com/README.md

 ![screenshot](https://user-images.githubusercontent.com/28652/50430935-fe87b780-0894-11e9-86a6-b3fda43abbad.jpeg)

 === TODO
+* Add "Learn More" above the line for bigger size screen
 * CSS for desktop size
 * CSS for tablet size
 * trim the escher background CSS image to relevant portions to reduce image filesize